maoberlehner/markus-oberlehner-net/content/blog/integration-testing-vue-components-with-jest-and-puppeteer.md

 date = "2019-03-03T05:57:57+02:00"
 title = "Integration Testing Vue.js Components With Jest and Puppeteer" description = "Learn how to use Jest and Puppeteer for Integration Testing Vue.js Container Components and Acceptance Testing Vue.js applications." intro = "This is a followup article of my previous article about Integration Testing Vue.js applications with Cypress.
-In this article we are testing the same application but instead of using Cypress we want to use the combined forces of Jest and Puppeteer..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture", "TDD"]
+In this article, we test the same application but, instead of using Cypress, we want to use the combined forces of Jest and Puppeteer..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture", "TDD"]